instructor-ai/instructor/docs/blog/posts/validation-part1.md

 ## Error Handling and Re-Asking

 Validators can ensure certain properties of the outputs by throwing errors, in an AI system we can use the errors and allow language model to self correct.
-The by running `instructor.patch()` not only do we add `response_model` and `validation_context` it also allows you to use the `max_retries` parameter to specify the number of times try to self correct.
+The by running `instructor.patch()` not only do we add `response_model` and `validation_context` it also allows you to use the `max_retries` parameter to specify the number of times to try and self correct.

 This approach provides a layer of defense against two types of bad outputs: